-The inventor listed in this document is Arvind Jain, who is the the Centre Head of Research and Development for Google in Bangalore.
-According to his profile at the 2005 International Conference on High Performance Computing, held in December:
+The inventor listed in this document is Arvind Jain, who is the Centre Head of Research and Development for Google in Bangalore.
+According to his profile at the 2005 International Conference on High-Performance Computing, held in December:

 At Google, he has worked on various infrastructure projects including the crawl and indexing system, distributed file replication system, and compression techniques for large scale storage systems.

 Invented by Arvind Jain